CAMBI-tech/BciPy/README.md

 ## Contribution Guidelines
 --------------------------

+We follow and will enforce the contributor's covenant to foster a safe and inclusive environment for this open source software, please reference this link for more information: https://www.contributor-covenant.org/

 1. All added code will need tests and a demo (if a large feature).
 2. All tests must pass to merge, even if they are seemingly unrelated to your task.